LibertyDSNP/spec/pages/Archivists/Format.md

 ### `dsnpData`
 * varies
-* This can be encrypted where approriate.
+* This can be encrypted where appropriate.
 The decrypted, fully deserialized version must be one of the types described in [DSNP Messages](/Messages/Overview).

 ### `signatures`
 * array